voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 #### We can bring this transparency

-[United](https://united.vote) lets each American vote on every item in Congress.
+[Liquid US](https://liquid.us) lets each American vote on every item in Congress.

 We can make it easier to contact our representatives.